gaforov/full-stack/README.md

 **_The Complete 2024 Web Development Roadmap_** [✔️=Completed]

 ### Web Development Fundamentals
-- Understand how websites work and how HTML, CSS, and JavaScript contribute. __________ ✔️
+- Understand how websites work and how HTML, CSS, and JavaScript contribute.  ✔️
-- Understand how the internet works and how websites are served. ______________________ ✔️
+- Understand how the internet works and how websites are served.  ✔️
-- Learn to use git, GitHub, and version control. ______________________________________ ✔️
+- Learn to use git, GitHub, and version control.  ✔️
-- Learn key troubleshooting and debugging skills to apply to your projects. ___________ ✔️
+- Learn key troubleshooting and debugging skills to apply to your projects.  ✔️

 ### HTML 5
-- Learn the anatomy of HTML syntax to structure your websites.
+- Learn the anatomy of HTML syntax to structure your websites.  ✔️
-- Understand the HTML boilerplate and HTML doctypes.
+- Understand the HTML boilerplate and HTML doctypes.  ✔️
-- Understand indentation and nesting in HTML code.
+- Understand indentation and nesting in HTML code.  ✔️
-- Learn to use HTML tags to structure headings, paragraphs.
+- Learn to use HTML tags to structure headings, paragraphs.  ✔️
-- How to structure HTML lists to create unordered and ordered lists.
+- How to structure HTML lists to create unordered and ordered lists.  ✔️
-- How to insert images using HTML.
+- How to insert images using HTML.  ✔️
-- How to create hyperlinks using anchor tags.
+- How to create hyperlinks using anchor tags.  ✔️
-- Create multi-page websites.
+- Create multi-page websites.  ✔️
-- Learn HTML best practices.
+- Learn HTML best practices.  ✔️

 ### CSS 3
-- Understand what are cascading style sheets and how you can use it to style your website.
+- Understand what are cascading style sheets and how you can use it to style your website.  ✔️
-- How to use CSS selectors and properties.
+- How to use CSS selectors and properties.  ✔️
-- Learn about how to use inline, internal and external CSS.
+- Learn about how to use inline, internal and external CSS.  ✔️
-- Understand CSS coding best practices.
+- Understand CSS coding best practices.  ✔️
-- Learn about CSS specificity and inheritance.
+- Learn about CSS specificity and inheritance.  ✔️
-- Learn and understand the CSS Box Model.
+- Learn and understand the CSS Box Model.  ✔️
-- Learn to use developer tools to inspect and diagnose CSS.
+- Learn to use developer tools to inspect and diagnose CSS.  ✔️
-- Learn about CSS positioning and display properties.
+- Learn about CSS positioning and display properties.  ✔️
-- Learn about font styling using CSS and web safe fonts.
+- Learn about font styling using CSS and web safe fonts.  ✔️
-- Implement responsiveness using CSS media queries.
+- Implement responsiveness using CSS media queries.  ✔️
-- How to use CSS float and clear properties.
+- How to use CSS float and clear properties.  ✔️
-- How to combine CSS selectors and understand selector priority.
+- How to combine CSS selectors and understand selector priority.  ✔️

 ### Flexbox
-- Learn about why flexbox was introduced to CSS.
+- Learn about why flexbox was introduced to CSS.  ✔️
-- Understand what happens when display is set as flex.
+- Understand what happens when display is set as flex.  ✔️
-- Understand flex direction and how it affects layout.
+- Understand flex direction and how it affects layout.  ✔️
-- Learn to use align and justify for layout of child items.
+- Learn to use align and justify for layout of child items.  ✔️
-- Understand how child items are sized and distributed in a flexbox and use the flex shorthand property.
+- Understand how child items are sized and distributed in a flexbox and use the flex shorthand property.  👈 I'm here now

 ### Bootstrap
 - Understand the difference between native CSS tooling and external frameworks.